Williamson Lawsuits Reduce Taxable Value by $450 Million

 Appraised Value of Resolved Judicial Appeals

 As judicial appeals are laser-focused on the elite properties of the county, the value contested is usually high, especially for the relatively few cases involved.
 In 2023, $8.86 billion in appraised value was protested, the highest yet seen in Williamson County.
 This was an enormous surge from the previous record of $5.16 in 2022.
+2024 was a little lower with $7.47 billion.
 While all values and protests have increased dramatically in recent years, judicial appeals may hold the starkest difference.
 In 2014, only $1.04 billion in value was appealed, meaning that lawsuits are now protesting values around eight times higher than before.

 Value Reduction from Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.